20 Uses for Coffee You Didn’t Know About Before

 Here's how to use coffee after brewing and give new life to coffee grounds, cans, and the java itself.

 Every coffee drinker knows that the morning doesn’t start until they’ve had their first cup of coffee.
 Did you know coffee has a variety of uses beyond starting the day with a bit of caffeine?
 From halting headaches to fertilizing plants, here are a few unusual uses for coffee you didn’t know before.
-Here are 21 genius uses for your spare coffee filters.

 You can help relieve headaches